tkhq/qos/README.md

 The purpose of remote attestation is to prove that an environment is running a particular piece of software.
 In the case of AWS Nitro Enclaves, an enclave can uniquely asks the Nitro Security Module (NSM) for an attestation document containing details of the enclave.
 This document is signed by the Nitro Attestation PKI and is tied back to the AWS Nitro Attestation PKI Root.

 As defined in the [AWS documentation](https://docs.aws.amazon.com/enclaves/latest/user/verify-root.html) the instance can request the Nitro Security Module (NSM) to produce an attestation document on its behalf.
 Additionally, the attestation document contains two fields that can be modified by the enclave itself.
-The attestation document request contains the Ephemeral Key and the hash of manifest so Quorum Set members can verify the data is correct.
+The attestation document request contains the Ephemeral Key and the hash of manifest so Manifest Set members can verify the data is correct.

-Before provisioning a namespace with the Quorum Key, a Quorum Set will use the output of the attestation process against the enclave to verify that the enclave is running the expected version of QuorumOS and that that instance is configured in the expected manner as to warrant being provisioned with that Quorum Key.
+Before provisioning a namespace with the Quorum Key, a Manifest Set will use the output of the attestation process against the enclave to verify that the enclave is running the expected version of QuorumOS and that that instance is configured in the expected manner as to warrant being provisioned with that Quorum Key.